Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Introduction

-Let illustrate our presentation by the example of a switching problem and introduce an underlying diffusion process, whose dynamics are given by \beq X^\alpha_t = X_0 + \int_0^t b(X^\alpha_u,\alpha_u) du + \int_0^t \sigma(X^\alpha_u,\alpha_u) dW_u, \quad 0\leq t \leq T, \enq where $\alpha$ is a switching control process valued in $\{1,\ldots,m\}$.
-We consider the following switching control problem defined by \beq \sup_{\alpha} \Eb\Big[ g(X^\alpha_T,\alpha_T) + \int_0^T f(X_s^\alpha,\alpha_s) ds + \sum_{0 < \tau_k\leq T} c(\alpha_{\tau_k^-},\alpha_{\tau_k}) \Big]\,, \enq where $(\tau_k)_k$ denotes the jump times of the control $\alpha$.
-This type of stochastic control problem is typically encountered by an agent maximizing the production rentability of a given good by switching between $m$ possible modes of production based on different commodities.
-A switch is penalized by a given cost function $c$ and, since the agent is a large actor on the market, the chosen mode of production influences the dynamics of the corresponding commodities.
-One of the mode of production can also be interpreted as a strategy where the agent directly buys the good on a financial market.
-As observed by Tang and Yong \cite{ty93}, the value function associated to this problem interprets on $[0,T]$ as the unique viscosity solution of a given coupled system of variational inequalities.
-The difficulty in the derivation of a BSDE representation for this type of problem is, firstly, the dependence of the solution in mode $i\in\{1,\ldots,m\}$ with respect to the global solution in all possible modes, and secondly, the dependence in the control of the drift and the volatility of $X$.
-As recently observed in \cite{bou06}, the unique solution to the corresponding system of variational inequalities interprets as the value function of a well suited stochastic target problem associated to a diffusion with jumps.
-Using entirely probabilistic arguments, the BSDE representation provided in this paper relies on this type of correspondence.
+The main difficulty in the derivation of a one-dimensional BSDE representation for this type of problem relies on the dependence of the solution in mode $i\in\Ic$ with respect to the global solution in all possible modes.
+Nevertheless, Tang and Yong \cite{ty93} interpret the value function associated to this problem as the unique viscosity solution of a given coupled system of variational inequalities.
+A clever observation of Bouchard \cite{bou06} concludes that this unique viscosity solution represents also the value function of a well suited stochastic target problem associated to a diffusion with jumps.
+Using entirely probabilistic arguments, the BSDE representation provided in this paper heavily relies on this type of correspondence.
 In our approach, we let artificially the strategy jump randomly between the different modes of production.
-As in \cite{ppr97}, this allows to retrieve in the jump component of a one-dimensional backward process, some information regarding the solution in the other modes of production.
-Indeed, let us introduce a pure jump process $(I_t)_{0\leq t\leq T}$ based on an independent random measure $\mu$ and construct the underlying process $(X_t^{I_t})_{0\leq t\leq T}$, whose dynamics are based on the random mode of production $I$ according to equation \reff{controlX}.
-Let consider the following constrained BSDE associated to the two dimensional forward process $(I,X^I)$ (called transmutation-diffusion process in \cite{ppr97}) and defined on $[0,T]$ by:
+Similarly to the approach of Pardoux et al. \cite{ppr97}, this allows to retrieve in the jump component of a one-dimensional backward process, some information regarding the solution in the other modes of production.
+Indeed, let us introduce a pure jump process $(I_t)_{0\leq t\leq T}$ based on an independent random measure $\mu$ and consider the following constrained BSDE associated to the two dimensional forward process $(I,X)$ (called transmutation-diffusion process in \cite{ppr97}) and defined on $[0,T]$ by: